mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/ConnectionApi.md

 <a id="updateconnectiondata"></a>
 # **UpdateConnectionData**
-> ConConnection UpdateConnectionData (Guid projectId, int connectionId, ConConnection? conConnection = null)
+> ConConnection UpdateConnectionData (Guid projectId, int connectionId, ConConnection conConnection = null)

 Update data of a specific connection in the project